kmChen0/kmChen0.github.io/_pages/cv.md

   * Participated in the content analysis and visual design of "A Map of Urban Security".
 * 2018/06-2018/08: Data Analysis Intern
   * Huawen Media Industry Innovation Research Institute
   * Collect data from the Internet, including textual and numerical data.
-Organize data, set indicators, analyze data and form the results.
+Organize data, set indicators, analyze data, and form the results.

 Skills